Bruhrk42/Vitals360/README.md

 > 📌 Whether you're a patient, a caregiver, or a healthcare provider — **Vitals360** adapts to your role and makes health management easier, safer, and smarter.

-## 👨‍💻 Meet Team Sanjeevani
+## 👨‍💻 Meet Team VitalsPro

-A team of passionate developers from **IIIT Bhopal** and **SGSITS Indore**, committed to transforming how healthcare is accessed, managed, and shared.
+A team of passionate developers from **LNCT Bhopal**, committed to transforming how healthcare is accessed, managed, and shared.

 | Name | Skills | Institution |
 |------|--------|-------------|